 In 1832, Christopher Bechtler minted America's first gold coin in Rutherfordton, 17 years before the U.S. Mint.
 During the mid-1800s, the Bechtlers minted more than $2.24 million in gold coins.
 The German immigrant moved to town in 1830 to open a jewelry and clock-making business.
 Soon after his arrival, he began buying land in the gold-mining region of Rutherford County.

-Visit two places in Rutherfordton that tells the story: his historic home and the site of his mine.
+Visit two places in Rutherfordton that tell the story: his historic home and the site of his mine.

-Christopher Bechtler’s historic 1838 home near downtown Rutherfordton (130 West 6th Street) is now a public museum that tells the fascinating stories of the family.
-The Bechtler House is open for free tours on Fridays 10 AM-1 PM and Saturdays 10 AM-3 PM.
+Christopher Bechtler’s historic 1838 home near downtown Rutherfordton (130 West 6th Street) is now a heritage center that continues the story of Bechtler’s Legacy and his crucial role in the history of North Carolina’s First Gold Rush.
+The Bechtler Heritage Center is open for free tours on Fridays 10 AM-2 PM.
 Call 828-351-9575 to arrange a tour another time.

 See the only Bechtler rifle known to exist.
 Crafted in the 1800s, it has returned home to its maker.
 The 50-caliber, double barrel rifle displays the name of Christopher Bechtler’s eldest son and protégé, Augustus Bechtler, on the stock, and “N Carolina” in gold inlay on the top section.